poppingtonic/ice/tutorial/index.md

-# Tutorial: Language models decompositions
+# Language model composition with ICE: A tutorial

 In this tutorial we'll learn how to get language models to do complex tasks by composing together multiple calls.

-We'll call programs that describe such compositions *recipes*.
+We'll call programs that describe such compositions _recipes_.

 ## The simplest recipe: Hello world!